dylanchiatian/KSAnime/README.md

 ## TODO list and Future Features
 - Different layout for phone/tablet/orientation
-- Find where I can place description/genres/related anime that will look good
+- Where can I place description/genre/related info that will look good?
 - Save videos
 - Recently watched feature
 - Better navigation for animes with hundreds of episodes